zach37094/Overview/README.md

 # Portfolio

-I am actively pursuing a bachelors degree in Computer Science with a focus on CyberSeecurity.
+I am actively pursuing a bachelors degree in Computer Science with a focus on CyberSecurity.
 Listed are some of the things i've accomplishments so far and some of the things I am working to complete in the near future.

 # Project Overview
 |     Project     |                 Skills                |     Tools       |      Link       |